chandu89/Tinyurl/README.md

  	1. Bootstrap to change the UI
  	2. Decorator to work with URLmapper object using draper gem
  	3. Top 100 sites are coming based on visit_count
+ 	4. Url validation is almost same as bitly which will not verify all http regex but only extensions and extensions are widely used ones only eg. .com

  Some changes which i can  do but due to lack of time i won't If you'll check my commit its a single day built in app.